Universal Credit is a payment to help with your living costs.

 What other support can Mole Valley provide?

-- offer advice with claiming other welfare benefits that you may be entitled to
+- Offering advice on who to contact with claiming other welfare benefits that you may be entitled to.

-- help you complete your claim for Council Tax Support
+- Helping you complete your claim for Council Tax Support.

-- in certain circumstances offer personal budgeting support to help you to manage your money
+- Signposting you to agencies offering personal budgeting support to help you to manage your money.

 Extra help towards your rent

 Sometimes the Housing Element of Universal Credit may not be enough for you to pay your rent.

 The Discretionary Housing Payment scheme may be able to help you.
 Each application we receive will be considered on it's own merits.
 Payments are made at our discretion if we believe you need extra short-term financial support.